Overview

 When enabled, any main thread pause that is longer than the specified appHangThreshold is considered a “hang” in Error Tracking.
 There are two types of hangs:

 • Fatal app hang: How a hang gets reported if it never gets recovered and the app is terminated.
-Fatal app hangs are marked as a “Crash” in Error Tracking.
+Fatal app hangs are marked as a “Crash” in Error Tracking and the RUM explorer.

-A fatal app hang in the Error Tracking page.
+A fatal app hang in the RUM Error side panel.

 • Non-fatal app hang: How a hang gets reported if the app recovers from a relatively short hang and continues running.
-Non-fatal app hangs do not have a “Crash” mark on them in Error Tracking.
+Non-fatal app hangs do not have a “Crash” mark on them in Error Tracking and the RUM explorer.

-A non-fatal app hang in the Error Tracking page.
+A non-fatal app hang in the RUM Error side panel.

 Enable app hang monitoring